 Why is Post and Beam Style Appealing?

 When couples are looking into building a log home, many do not know there are alternative options to building full log walls.
+In many cases, post and beam framing is a great addition to your plans.
 The Post and Beam style provides structure and minimizes the amount of wood in the home while offering the rustic, mountain-style charm they seek in a log home design.

 Other Benefits of Log Post and Beam Homes